Critical Care Medicine Specialist

 In some areas, when a person is very ill and has to spend time in an ICU, he or she is cared for by a critical care medicine specialist.
 After the person is transferred out of the ICU to a regular hospital unit, another doctor or health professional assumes care.

-Most critical care specialists are pulmonologists (specializing in lung disease) or cardiologists (specializing in heart disease).
-Critical care specialists may also first specialize in anesthesiology, internal medicine, neurological surgery, pediatrics, or surgery and then hold a subspecialist certificate in critical care medicine.
+Most critical care specialists are pulmonologists (specializing in lung disease), cardiologists (specializing in heart disease), or neurologists (specializing in brain and nerve diseases).
+Critical care specialists may also first specialize in another area of medicine (such as anesthesiology, internal medicine, or pediatrics) and then hold a subspecialist certificate in critical care medicine.

-Critical care medicine specialists can be board-certified through the Boards of Anesthesiology, Internal Medicine, or Pediatrics, which are all recognized by the American Board of Medical Specialties.
+Critical care medicine specialists can be board-certified through one of the Boards recognized by the American Board of Medical Specialties (such as the American Board of Internal Medicine).

 eMedicineHealth Medical Reference from Healthwise